catsky/low-stock-alert-faq/index.md

 layout: home
 ---

-This is a _FAQ_ and user guide for [low stock alert toolkit app on shopify](https://apps.shopify.com/low-stock-alert-toolkit).
+This is a _FAQ_ and user guide for [Alertable low stock alert app on shopify](https://apps.shopify.com/low-stock-alert-toolkit).

 ## How does `instant` alert work?